Water Heater Repair & Replacement in Plainville

 When Tank Still Makes More Sense

-Mass Save offers rebates for qualifying high-efficiency water heating equipment.
+Mass Save offers efficiency considerations for qualifying high-efficiency water heating equipment.
 Availability and amounts change periodically, but recent programs have offered:

-• Up to $750 for qualifying heat pump water heaters
+- Up to cost varies by condition and scope for qualifying heat pump water heaters

-Check masssave.com for current offerings or ask us—we stay up to date on available rebates.
+Check masssave.com for current offerings or ask us,we stay up to date on available efficiency considerations.

 Federal Tax Credits